KornelWitkowski/Deep-Q-Learning-with-Tensorflow/README.md

 ## LunarLander-v2 - Continuous

 The goal is the same as in the previous problem, but this time a neural network has to choose values from a continous domain.
-It is solved with the Normalized Advantange Function.
+It is solved with the Normalized Advantange Function and by discretization of the domain.

 ## Cart Pole